THE Ultimate DFW Fall Bucket List

 12) Spend a Day at the State Fair of Texas

 Big Tex has finally made his giant return to Fair Park (oh, along with the rest of the State Fair of Texas too, of course).
-The fair will run through October 23rd, so you can enjoy it all fall long!
-We've been so excited about our favorite things to do at the State Fair of Texas, including trying the best eats and treats (even the new menu items) and saving with this year's awesome discounts.
+The fair will run through October 22nd, so you can enjoy it all fall long!
+We've been so excited about our favorite things to do at the State Fair of Texas, including trying the best eats and treats (including the first-time vendors this year) and saving with this year's awesome discounts.
 And, we can't wait to share even more of our top picks from our trips to the State Fair of Texas, so stay tuned!